AdoriZahard/hi3er/docs/index.md

 !!! note
     Ideal Order from F1-F7: Double Reroll into Apo2 Core by F4, then 1 Griseo door before F7, then finish Griseo by F7 double.

 Signet | Priority
 - | :----:
 **Fourth, No Insolence**: Exhortation increases by 5 per second and caps at 200.
 Ultimate's Physical and Elemental DMG increases by 0.3% of of Exhortation.
 Using weapon skills reduces 50% Exhortation. | 1st
 **Third, No Brutality**: Exhortation increases by 5 per second and caps at 200.
 Valkyrie has bonus SP regen per second equal to 1% of Exhortation.
 Reaching 160 combo reduces 50% Exhortation. | 2nd
 **Fifth, No Falsehood**: Valkyrie starts with 70 bonus Exhortation.
 Whenever Exhortation is reduced, enemies take 25% bonus Total DMG for 5s.
 Can be refreshed. | 3rd
 **Nexus Signet 2: You Shall Receive Disciplines' Blessing** |
-**You Shall Punish Evil**: Enemies struck by You Shall Know Your Sins two or more times take 40% more Total DMG.
-5 SP is restored when these enemies are hit by You Shall Know Your Sins. | 1st
 **You Shall Answer Prayers**: Triggering You Shall Know Your Sins causes the Valkyrie to enter Penance for 8s.
 In Penance, the Valkyrie takes 30% less Total DMG and deals 40% more Physical and Elemental DMG to enemies.
 Valkyrie deals 800% ATK of Adaptive DMG to attacking enemies when hit; CD: 5s.
-Triggering it again resets the duration. | Optional
+Triggering it again resets the duration. | 1st
 **You Shall Follow Good**: You Shall Know Your Sins' Total DMG dealt increases 40% and increases Physical and Elemental Breach by 0.25% of Exhortation for 6s upon hitting an enemy.
-Triggering it again resets the duration. | Filler
+Triggering it again resets the duration. | Optional 2nd or 3rd
+**You Shall Punish Evil**: Enemies struck by You Shall Know Your Sins two or more times take 40% more Total DMG.
+5 SP is restored when these enemies are hit by You Shall Know Your Sins. | Optional 2nd or 3rd

 !!! note
     After Apo2 core, Griseo core is the best one to go after next.